HunterStevens/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+Sessions allow the user to login with a unique ID every time with their respective alloted time.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+It helps hash it, therefore making the password encrypted.

 - [ ] What does bcrypt do to slow down attackers?
+It fills the actual password with a random assortment of symbols inbetween.

 - [ ] What are the three parts of the JSON Web Token?
+The header, payload, and signature.

 ## Minimum Viable Product